 As outlined below, South Carolina uses a variety of source selection methods, or competitive processes, including:

-Five standard competitive procedures (competitive sealed bidding, competitive best value bidding, competitive fixed price bidding, competitive on-line bidding, and competitive sealed proposals);
+- Six standard competitive procedures (competitive sealed bidding, competitive best value bidding, competitive fixed price bidding, competitive on-line bidding (reverse auction), competitive sealed proposals, and competitive negotiations);

-Qualification based selection procedures for the acquisition of construction related professional design services; and, Indefinite Delivery Contracts for construction and related design services.
+- Qualification based selection procedures for the acquisition of construction related professional design services;

-The following procedures apply to solicitation of less than $50,000:
+The following procedures apply to solicitation of $10,000 or less: